-My Emily is every day more lovely; I fee her often, and every hour discover new charms in her; she has an exalted underflanding, improved by all the knowledge which is becoming in your fex; a foul awake to all the finer fenfations of the heart, checked and adorned by the native loveliness of woman: she is extremely handsome, but she would please every feeling heart if she was not; she has the foul of beauty: without feminine foftness and delicate fenfibility, no features can give loveliness; with them, very indifferent ones can charm: that fensibility, that foftness, never were so lovely as in my Emily.
-I can write on no other subject.
+My Emily is every day more lovely; I fee her often, and every hour discover new charms in her; she has an exalted understanding, improved by all the knowledge which is becoming in your fex; a foul awake to all the finer fensations of the heart, checked and adorned by the native loveliness of woman: she is extremely handsome, but she would please every feeling heart if the was not; the has the foul of beauty: without feminine foftness and delicate fensibility, no features can give loveliness; with them, very indifferent ones can charm: that fensibility, that foftness, never were so lovely as in my Emily.
+I can write on no other fubject.
 Were you to fee her, my Lucy, you would forgive me.
 My letter is called for.
 Adieu!